lucasjoliveau/doc/en/administration/odoo_sh/advanced/containers.md

 Each build is isolated within its own container (Linux namespaced container).

-The base is an Ubuntu system, where all of Odoo’s required dependencies, as well as common useful packages, are installed.
+The base is an Ubuntu system, where all of Konvergo ERP’s required dependencies, as well as common useful packages, are installed.

 If your project requires additional Python dependencies, or more recent